kuiperzone/PupNet-Deploy/README.md

     </a>
 </p>

-It will be instructive to discuss the major configuration elements with reference to this simple project, as it demonstrates all the major features of building distributable packages with PupNet.
-It can be built for all package kinds, including AppImage, Flatpak, DEB and RPM formats on Linux, and as a Setup file on Windows.
-It provides an example of using desktop and AppStream metadata files, as well as icons and a post-publish script.
+Head over to this project in a different browser tab, or download it to your local drive.

-Take a look at the `HelloWorld.pupnet.conf` in the root of the project.
+Now, take a look at the `HelloWorld.pupnet.conf` in the root of the project.

 <p style="text-align:left;margin-top:2em;margin-bottom:2em;">
     <img src="Media/Screenie-Configuration.png" style="width:60%;max-width:400px;"/>